RBD discography

-RBD's second studio album, Nuestro Amor, was made available for consumption on September 22, 2005, sold 127,000 units within seven hours of its release and certified triple Platinum in Mexico.
+RBD's second studio album, Nuestro Amor, was released on September 22, 2005, sold 127,000 units within seven hours of its release and certified triple Platinum in Mexico.
 Additionally, the album peaked at number 88 on the US Billboard 200, and topped the Top Latin and Latin Pop Albums charts.
 It spawned four singles—"Nuestro Amor", "Aún Hay Algo", "Tras de Mí", and "Este Corazón".
 Fueled by the success of the lead single "Ser o Parecer", the group's third album Celestial (2006), debuted at number 15 on the Billboard 200, with first-week sales of 117,000 copies.
 According to Luminate, the album has sold over 498,000 copies (as of October 2008) in the US, becoming RBD's best-selling album in the country.
 It also charted inside the top ten in Mexico, Spain, and Brazil.
 In 2009, Billboard named Celestial as the fifth best-selling Latin pop album of the 2000s.
 EMI's Brazilian subsidiary has reissued the group's first three albums in Brazil, featuring the songs re-recorded in Portuguese.
 The first two reissues, Rebelde (Edição Brasil) and Nosso Amor Rebelde, appeared in the top 20 best-selling albums in Brazil between 2005 and 2006, respectively.
 In December 2006, the sextet released their fourth album, Rebels, which was their first project in English.
 However, it did not replicate its success in the United States as Celestial, where it peaked at number 40 on the Billboard 200.
 Its single "Tu Amor" was a moderate success, reaching the top ten in Mexico and Colombia, and number 65 on the US Billboard Hot 100.